Deep Dive into the Uses of Shatavari

 • Shatavari can help increase the production of milk in lactating mothers.

 • In women undergoing menopause, Shatavari helps to balance the hormones.
-It also helps relieve the symptoms like irritability, vaginal dryness, hot flashes, and night sweats.
+It also helps relieve symptoms like irritability, vaginal dryness, hot flashes, and night sweats.

 • Shatavari is said to aid the production of happy hormones thereby reducing the incidence of mood swings in women undergoing menopause.